Visit

 There’s is a variety of independent local shops, offering arts, crafts, clothing and jewellery, perfect for browsing and buying.

 A Little Bit of Cornwall is a fantastic collective of local artists, selling everything from handmade soaps and crafts to beautiful prints.
-A Little Bit of Cornwall can be found in the Harbour Shop situated in the Round House.
+A Little Bit of Cornwall can be found in the Round House overlooking the outer harbour and beaches.

-Cornish Cream in the Inner Harbour offers a yummy range of Cornish liqueurs, rum, gin, fudge and gifts, including their exclusive ‘Poldark’ range.
+Cornish Cream offers a delicious range of Cornish liqueurs, rum, gin, fudge and gifts, including their exclusive ‘Poldark’ range.

 Things to do - beaches